Literally the BEST Chicken Noodle Soup

 Cooking Tips

 This chicken noodle soup recipe is simple and easy to make.
-And then, what is even better is how quick and easy it all comes together and tastes AMAZING!
+And then, what is even better is how quickly and easily it all comes together and tastes AMAZING!
 With these simple-to-use tips, you will have one fantastic chicken noodle soup!
 You will have your family and friends asking for more because it is one of the BEST chicken noodle soup recipes out there.

-• Cut vegetables ahead of time: To plan ahead, cut up your vegetables the night before or morning of before cooking.
+• Cut Veggies In Advance: To plan ahead, cut up your vegetables the night before or the morning before cooking.
 That way it just takes minutes to put everything in the pot.

-• For thicker soup: To thicken you soup, add a starch like flour or cornstarch.
-In a seperate bowl, add about one tablespoon mixed with water and then continue to add more depending on the thickness and consistency you are looking for.
+• Thicker Soup: To thicken your soup, add starch like flour or cornstarch.
+In a separate bowl, add about one tablespoon mixed with water and then continue to add more depending on the thickness and consistency you are looking for.
 If you plan to thicken your soup don’t add the flour or cornstarch directly into the soup.
 It will clump up and won’t work to thicken the broth.

-I love to double my chicken noodle soup recipe to have for now and then stored in the freezer.
+I love to double my chicken noodle soup recipe to have for now and then store it in the freezer.
 It will be the one soup everyone is raving about this winter season!
-It makes it perfect for warming up on the cold winter days or when I know someone is not feeling well.
+It makes it perfect for warming up on cold winter days or when I know someone is not feeling well.

-• In the refrigerator: Follow the recipe and let cool completely.
-Once your chicken noodle soup is cooled, place in an airtight container and store in the refrigerator for 3 to 4 days.
+• In the Refrigerator: Follow the recipe and let cool completely.
+Once your chicken noodle soup is cooled, place it in an airtight container and store it in the refrigerator for 3 to 4 days.
 When reheating you may need to add in more broth.

 Chicken Noodle Soup Recipe

-Literally the BEST chicken noodle soup, this has thick chicken chunks, sliced carrots, and celery, wide noodles.
-It soaks in a smooth chicken broth filled with flavorful seasonings and cooked to perfection.
+This is literally the BEST chicken noodle soup full of chicken, sliced carrots, celery, and tender wide noodles.
+A classic homemade soup seasoned and cooked to perfection.
 It's the perfect warm and comforting soup for the winter!

 Servings: 8 people